Programs

 Support for Dentists

-Relief Grants: Dentists, their dependents and former dependents of deceased members of the dental profession are eligible to apply for financial aid through a Relief Grant if – because of misfortune, age or other disabling conditions – they are not wholly self-sustaining.
+Financial Assistance for Daily Living Expenses: Dentists, their dependents and former dependents of deceased members of the dental profession are eligible to apply for financial aid because of misfortune, age or other disabling conditions.
 These continuing grants are paid out monthly to approved applicants.
-Grant terms are limited to one-year with a maximum of 3 terms.
+Grants are limited to a one-year term, with the option of renewing it for two additional one-year terms.

-Emergency Grants: Emergency grants provide a small measure of immediate financial assistance to eligible beneficiaries who are victims of a serious situation or occurrence.
+Emergency Situations: Emergency grants provide a small measure of immediate financial assistance to eligible beneficiaries who are victims of a serious situation or occurrence.
 Disasters can be both natural and caused by human conduct.
-Examples include, but are not limited to: sudden illness with no medical insurance, sudden death with no financial resources remaining for the spouse, civil disorders (excluding acts of war), explosions, fires and tornadoes.
+Examples include but are not limited to sudden illness with no medical insurance, sudden death with no financial resources remaining for the spouse, civil disorders (excluding acts of war), explosions, fires and tornadoes.
 Confirmed pandemics are excluded.
 This is a one-time grant payment.

-For complete rules, guidelines and limitations, please contact WDA Foundation at mspiegelhoff@wda.org.
+For complete rules and an application, please contact WDA Foundation Executive Director Mark Spiegelhoff at 414-755-4198 or mspiegelhoff@wda.org.

 TOP